-In ancient times, the March equinox sun shone in front of the rather small constellation Aries the Ram.
-You can locate the whereabouts of this constellation tonight, because the bright waxing gibbous moon shines within its borders in mid-November 2013.
+What else can you see tonight?
+Tonight’s moon is near the three little stars that most people see as the constellation Aries the Ram.
+So you can locate the whereabouts of this constellation tonight.
+Look for the bright waxing gibbous moon.
+It’s shining within Aries’ borders.
 Be forewarned.
 Aries isn’t conspicuous, especially in the glare of tonight’s almost-full moon.
 You really need a dark, moonless night to see the mighty Ram in all his starlit majesty.

-Aries often comes first because this constellation marked the sun’s location at the time of the spring equinox between 1866 B.C. and 68 B.C.
+Aries often comes first in lists of zodiacal constellations because it marked the sun’s location at the time of the spring equinox between 1866 B.C. and 68 B.C.
 Its relationship to the coming of spring gave this point vast significance to early astrologers.
 That relationship was so significant, in fact, that the point retains the name First Point in Aries – even though the actual location of the sun at the time of the Northern Hemisphere’s spring or vernal equinox has shifted into the constellation Pisces, due to the precession of the equinoxes.

 The first point of Aries – or the position of the March equinox point relative to the backdrop stars – slowly but surely drifts westward through the constellations of the Zodiac, going full circle in about 26,000 years.

 It’s good to recall here that these constellation boundaries are arbitrary.
 The current boundaries for the constellations were decided upon as recently as the 1930s by members of the International Astronomical Union.